 God's Spiritual Language

-Jesus only said what the Father gave Him to say, speaking in parables that utilized metaphors and symbols.
 It is impossible to understand this spiritual book full of metaphors and symbols without the holy spirit.
-God is spirit and we need His spirit to understand spiritual language.
-Jesus had to interpret the meaning of His parables shared with the crowds to His disciples so they would understand His meaning.
+Jesus had to interpret the meaning of His parables shared with the crowds to His disciples so they would understand His messages.
+Jesus only said what the Father gave Him to say, and, like His Father, He spoke in parables that utilized metaphors and symbols in His ministry.

 The literalists think we should not spiritualize the word because it will lead to error.
-They insist that the Bible is to be understood literally.
-But there is plenty of error in the standard translations of the Bible, written by human men who did the best they could.
-There is even more error when God uses words meant to be spiritually understood but are applied to actual, literal things of this earth.
+They insist that the Bible is to be understood literally, word for word.
+But there is plenty of error in the standard translations of the Bible.
+They were written by human men who did the best they could, but still filtered their translations through their human intellect.
+This teaching reveals even more error when God is using words and descriptors meant to be spiritually understood but are applied to concrete literal things of this earth.

+There are many times that the word or phrase is obviously not meant to be understood by its literal meaning.
+Literalists have to make a few exceptions because of that.
 One clear example is ears to hear, oft repeated by Jesus when He spoke to the multitudes.
-Jesus was not referencing these appendages on either side of our heads, but speaking of our spiritual ears necessary to understand Jesus Christ and Father God, Who are spirits.
+Jesus was not referencing these appendages on either side of our heads.
+He was speaking of spiritual ears necessary to understand God’s word.
 He also referenced eyes to see, which symbolizes our spiritual, rather than our natural, eyes for vision into the spiritual world of the Father.

 “Therefore let no one judge you by what you eat or drink, or with regard to a feast, a New Moon, or a Sabbath.
 These are a shadow of the things to come, but the body that casts it belongs to Christ.”
 Colossians 2:17 BSB